The probabilistic world: Subtraces for the two-bit local chain

-More generally, subsystems that are closed with respect to the time evolution can be understood in a basis where the step evolution operator $\hat{S}$ is made diagonal by a suitable similarity transformation.
+The possibility to diagonalize $\tilde S$ by a similarity transformation brings us to a more general concept of subsystems that are not necessarily related to subtraces.
+General subsystems that are closed with respect to the time evolution can easily be understood in a basis where the step evolution operator $\hat{S}$ is made diagonal by a suitable similarity transformation.
 Combining a set of eigenvalues of $\hat{S}$, the corresponding subspace spanned by the eigenvectors evolves independently of the complement spanned by the eigenvectors of eigenvalues not in the set.
 This subspace forms a closed subsystem.
 One can now apply further similarity transformations in this subspace without changing the property of a closed subsystem.
 In general, the step evolution operator $\tilde{S}$ of the subsystem is no longer a real positive matrix, even if the step evolution operator $\hat{S}$ of the total system has this property.
 If the eigenvalues in the set used for the definition of the subsystem include a complex eigenvalue $\lambda$, but not its conjugate $\lambda^*$, the step evolution operator $\tilde{S}$ of the subsystem is necessarily complex.

 \paragraph*{Modified subtraces}

 So far we have formed subtraces by contracting $\rho'_{\tau\alpha,\,\rho\beta}$ with $\delta_{\alpha\beta}$, or more generally $\tilde{\rho}_{\tilde{\tau}\tilde{\alpha},\,\tilde{\rho}\tilde{\beta}}$ with $\delta_{\tilde{\alpha}\tilde{\beta}}$.
 A wider class of possible subsystems obtains by contraction with a general matrix $g_{\alpha\beta}$ or $\tilde{g}_{\tilde{\alpha}\tilde{\beta}}$,